Peachypie98/graduation-project/README.md

 **Warning!**
 L298N is able to receive more voltage up to 35V.
-However, we MUST remove the 12V regulator jumper in order to work!
-Otherwise, it could brick your module!
+However, we MUST remove the 5V regulator jumper in order to work!
+Otherwise, it could damage to the board!
+If the motor power supply is less than 12V, you can keep the jumper in place.
+Remember that when jumper is removed, the regulator is also disabled, thus we have to supply 5V seperately to the +5V pin.
+On the other hand, putting the jumper in place, 5V pin acts as the output pin, thus you can power an another board such as Arduino.

 ## Accuracy & TensorRT
 <div align="center"><img src="Results/accuracy-epoch.jpg" height = "300", width = "800"></div>